University of Calicut: History

 The university was established through a Kerala government plan bifurcating the Kerala University.
 As per the plan, the four post-graduate departments of the Kerala University operating in Calicut were annexed to the new university.

 Campus

 The main university campus is located at Tenhipalam, 24 km south of the city of Calicut and about 30 km from city of Malappuram.
 Most of the teaching and research departments, the Office of the Vice-Chancellor, and the Administration Block are situated on the main campus.
-The university also has two off-campus centres, one at Thrissur and the other, specially meant for tribal empowerment, located in the Western Ghat area of the state, Wayanad.
-Besides these, there are self-financing centres located in different parts of the area of jurisdiction.
+The university also has two off-campus centers, one at Thrissur and the other, specially meant for tribal empowerment, located in the Western Ghats area of the state, Wayanad.
+Besides these, there are self-financing centers located in different parts of the area of jurisdiction.

 Central facilities

 The following are the central facilities in the University of Calicut.